 - More modern: Reflects 11 years and 7 months of technical progress since the D100 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (12 : 3 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (12 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the D100 or the D5300.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.